 The objective of any training or learning program is to increase the users’ knowledge to minimize the difference between a learning environment and the performance environment.
 Technologies such as Machine Learning and AI are helping eLearning companies make contextual training more sophisticated and on-demand.
 And as employee training becomes a top tool of organizations for higher productivity, it is also becoming equally essential to integrate training with organizational objectives.
 Training now drives employee enablement.
 It is for organizations and eLearning providers to apply the right context to training programs so that it provides the opportunity to increase knowledge and expand the efficiencies of the workforce.
 This approach gives the workforce real competence to handle real-world scenarios effectively.

 Context Drives the Usability Framework

 The best framework for e-learning demands context.
-With millennials progressing on their way to becoming the largest chunk of the workforce, context assumes greater importance to define the eLearning usability framework. eLearning content can be completely visual, narrative in nature using story elements, use a gaming environment etc. to design an engaging interaction with the user.
+And so, with millennials progressing on their way to becoming the largest chunk of the workforce, context assumes greater importance to define the eLearning usability framework. eLearning content can be completely visual, narrative in nature using story elements, use a gaming environment etc. to design an engaging interaction with the user.
 But can this guarantee the desired training outcomes?
 This is where context comes into play again.
-Context comes from an analysis of questions such as, “What are the desired performance outcomes of the training?
+Context comes from analysis of questions such as, “What are the desired performance outcomes of the training?
 What are the right conditions for success?
 What errors will hinder learner success?
 Does the learner need the training?
 What are the main pain points?
 Is the performance environment adequate?”
 And most importantly understanding, “who is my learner?
 What do they want?”

 It is only when eLearning providers apply context to the learning materials and to all training that they can create effective learning interactions.
 It is context that takes something familiar and converts it into something practical and usable.
 And eLearning providers need to take note of this if they want to engage with their users in meaningful ways and deliver better learning outcomes.
 It’s no longer about what you know?
-It’s about why you need to know it?
+Instead, It’s about why you need to know it?